Iron nutrition section for 50 types of a potato, to answer the question how much Iron in a potato?

-Each of the 50 items from the general description 'a potato' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Iron.There are 50 items ranging from Potatoes, baked, skin, without salt through to Potatoes, au gratin, home-prepared from recipe using butter per 100g of a potato.
+Each of the 50 items from the general description 'a potato' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Iron.There are 50 items ranging from Potatoes, baked, skin, without salt through to Potatoes, au gratin, home-prepared from recipe using margarine per 100g of a potato.

 Using the list below for the 50 different a potato nutrition entries in our Iron database, the highest amount of Iron is in Potatoes, baked, skin, without salt which contains 7.04 mg of Iron per 100g.
-The lowest amount of Iron is in Potatoes, au gratin, home-prepared from recipe using butter which in 100g contains 0.64 mg of Iron.
+The lowest amount of Iron is in Potatoes, au gratin, home-prepared from recipe using margarine which in 100g contains 0.64 mg of Iron.

 The median value of Iron is in Potatoes, french fried, crinkle or regular cut, salt added in processing, frozen, oven-heated which in 100g contains 0.75 mg of Iron.
 The average amount of Iron in 100g of a potato, based on the list below is 1.82 mg of Iron.